 I wonder how many times Job had used these same words before, maybe to the very friend who now spoke them back to Job.
 “I thought your faith gave you confidence!
 You said, ‘Just live right, like me, and everything will be good!”

-It was easy for Job to say such things before when his friends were going through their tough times, but now the tables were turned, and Job was undone.
+It was easy for Job to say such things before when his friends were going through their tough times, but now the tables were turned.
+Job was undone.
 He was angry, bitter and full of self-pity.

 Reading in between the lines, much of the Book of Job is an exploration of the idea that “bad things shouldn’t happen to good people”; and if a person leads a good life, they should reap their rewards.
 We see a similar attitude in the American faith movement.
 If you would just have enough faith, you won’t be sick; you won’t be poor; God will give you everything you ask… if you ask in faith.

 We see in the following chapters that his friends, now, doubt Job’s righteousness because of his fate.
+Both Job and his friends bought into the same view of life.
 They assume that he must have committed some heinous sin to deserve the bad that happened to him.

 At the same time, we get the sense from reading Job that he probably was righteous.
 The Book of Job begins with the statement that Job was a righteous man.
+God said it!
 He was at least as righteous as a man gets.

 We see in the opening dialogue between Job and his friends that their unsympathetic advice to him was likely an echo of similar advice he had given to others.
 It is advice that is filled with judgment and lacking in sympathy for the misfortunes of others.

 The same attitude he previously had toward others was mirrored in his friends’ attitudes and questionable counsel they gave him.
 These attitudes are reflected in the Pharisees in the Gospels and religious people we know today… maybe even you and me at times.